Career Switcher Program

 - Have at least three years of full-time work experience or its equivalent;

-- Begin the process for taking the following VA Qualifying exams.
+- Begin the process for taking the VCU Career Switcher Program Qualifying Exams.

 - Academic Skills Assessment: Virginia Communication and Literacy Assessment (VCLA)